KlodCripta/lunar-cinematic-fx/README.md

 ## 🙌 Acknowledgements

 - Developed with **EasyEffects** on Linux
-- Inspired by the need for a **free, open-source** alternative to proprietary Dolby Atmos solutions
+- Born from the desire to bring a cinematic audio experience to Linux through a free and open-source preset

 ---